MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMDuplicateHardwareIdMacAddress.md

 ## DESCRIPTION

-Starting in version 1910, use this cmdlet to add duplicate hardware identifiers by MAC address.
+Use this cmdlet to add duplicate hardware identifiers by MAC address.
+Configuration Manager ignores these MAC addresses for PXE boot and client registration.
+For more information, see [Manage duplicate hardware identifiers](/mem/configmgr/core/clients/manage/manage-clients#manage-duplicate-hardware-identifiers).

+>[!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES

 ### Example 1: Add a duplicate hardware entry for a MAC address

-This example adds a duplicate hardware entry for the site by the device's network MAC address.
+This example adds a duplicate hardware entry to the site by the device's network MAC address.

 ```powershell
 New-CMDuplicateHardwareIdMacAddress -MacAddress '01:02:03:04:05:E0'